sergisproject/sergis-server/README.md

 SerGIS Server has a few node.js dependencies; to install these, run `npm install` in a terminal in the root directory of the codebase.
 Also, make sure the submodules in `sergis-author` and `sergis-client` are there (if you cloned the git repo, run `git submodule init` and/or `git submodule update`).

+To run the required [grunt](http://www.gruntjs.com/) tasks, `grunt-cli` must be installed.
+To do this, run: `npm install -g grunt-cli`

+Once grunt is installed, run `grunt` to run jshint and uglifyjs, or `grunt dist` to run just uglifyjs.
+(Running grunt is not required, but it is highly recommended for optimal server performance.)

-Also, SerGIS Server requires a running [MongoDB](https://www.mongodb.org/) server.
+SerGIS Server requires a running [MongoDB](https://www.mongodb.org/) server.
+The path to the MongoDB server can be set in `config.js`.

 Before running the server, check the config file (`config.js`), and change any relevant variables.
 Then, run `node server.js` to see what you can do!